PhilipYip1988/python-tutorials/001_install/readme.md

     * scipy
     * scikit-learn
     * scikit-image
-Note that the Anaconda installer has commercial restrictions and often includes annual versions of the IDEs and data science libraries.
-These annual versions often contain errors that have been addressed.
+In theory you should be able to install and use Anaconda directly as it contains the most commonly used libraries.
+You will have to eventually use a library not included in Anaconda, so should learn how to create a conda environment (subinstallation) to install packages in.
+Note however that the Anaconda installer includes annual versions of the IDEs and data science libraries.
+These annual versions often contain errors that have been previously been addressed by developers.
+The Anaconda installer also has some commercial restrictions.

+The Miniconda installer base conda environment contains:
+* The Python Programming Language
+* The conda package manager
+Miniconda is essentially a lightweight version of Anaconda without commercial restrictions and has only the bare essentials in the default (base) conda environments.
+The conda package manager performs checks to ensure that the packages being installed are compatible.

 # Package Managers: pip vs conda